Code-Institute-Submissions/U2-fan-page/README.md

 of the website is to provide information and access to that informaiton to all fans.
 It is worth noting that the tour info provided is fictional as due to the pandemic all tours are cancelled.
 Content can be changed to relfect real tour dates and locations in the future.

-a user would expect to be able to find good informaiton on the bands vwork aswell as access to those work
+a user would expect to be able to find good informaiton on the bands work aswell as access to those work

 ## a)
 ![album-page](assets/images/album-page.png)

-Through spotify link on page
+Through the spotify links on th page users access the music

 ## b)
 ![spotify war link](assets/images/spotify.png)

 A user will be able to access google maps which will provide them the ability to visally see where the concerts will be taking place.
 They can interacte with the world map to access the information provided

 ![map.png](assets/images/map.png)

 ## Strategy